 The long take.

-A long take, aka a “oner,” is a continuous shot played out in real time.
+A long take, aka an “oner,” is a continuous shot played out in real-time.
 Unlike other directors, Spielberg’s long takes tend to be less stylized and more emotionally driven.
 As this No Film School article puts it, “Spielberg disguises these long takes in a number of ways, allowing audiences to become immersed in the dramatic energy of the scene without feeling the kinetic energy of the camera.”
 For some examples from everything from “Saving Private Ryan” to “Jurassic Park,” check out this video by Tony Zhou.